xuxu298/siem-replay-24-techniques/README.md

 Run the same techniques against your own build and see whether you get a different answer.
 The method above is complete enough to do that.
 A measurement that cannot come out badly is not a measurement.

+That second sentence is wrong, and we have left it standing rather than edited it away: see [Correction — 3 September 2026](#correction--3-september-2026) at the top of this file.

 **Corrections wanted.** If you think the 3/24 is wrong, tell us which technique should have fired and on what rule.
 We will re-run it and publish the correction with the same prominence as the